EDF Fenice

 Edison Next, formerly known as EDF Fenice, is an ESCO — energy service company providing energy efficiency and environmental services to industrial and public entities.
 It designs, sets up, manages, maintains and optimizes customers’ energy facilities, so as to reduce the productive costs of energy-intensive companies.
-For now Edison Next operates 85 sites in Italy, Spain, Poland and Russia.
+For now Edison Next operates 85 sites in Italy, Spain,Russia.

 History

 The company was founded at the beginning of the 1990s in Italy as part of FIAT corporation.
 In 2001 it was bought by the EDF Group.
 Since then Edison Next grew rapidly to a multinational company with subsidiaries in Spain (Fenice Iberica), Poland (Fenice Poland) and Russia (FENICE RUS).